-Margaret Burnham, Co-chairman
+Margaret Burnham, Co-Chairperson

 Distinguished lawyer and civil rights activist, Burnham is an Associate Professor of Law at Northeastern University.
 First African American woman to serve in the Massachusetts judiciary and formerly a principal of Burnham and Hines, Attorneys-at-Law, She is internationally known for her contributions to the struggle for human rights and justice.

 Vivian Johnson, Ph.
-D, Co-chairman
+D, Co-Chairperson

 Associate Professor Emeritus (School of Education) at Boston University, Johnson pioneered innovative and successful educational development programs for urban youth and their communities.
 Working along with her husband of fifty years, she has assisted black communities and nations internationally in improving their education and social productivity while deepening their cultural grounding.